omahs/evidently/README.md

 ```sh
 conda install -c conda-forge evidently
 ```
-If you want visualize the Reports or Test Suites inside Jupyter notebook, you need `jupyter nbextension`.
+If you want to visualize the Reports or Test Suites inside Jupyter notebook, you need `jupyter nbextension`.
 After installing `evidently`, run the two following commands in the terminal from the evidently directory.
 This is not required if you want to use Evidently Monitoring UI.

 To install `jupyter nbextension`, run:
 ```sh